 - Blinking fast (4 times/second) There is a problem with the flash memory or hardware clock on this board.
-This generally means the board is bad and must be replaced. - Blinking slow (1 time/second) The board is not receiving any messages addressed to it.
-This means either the I/O network is down or it has not yet been commissioned in the Einstein or REFLECS Network Configuration screen.
+This generally means the board is bad and must be replaced or flash memory could be corrupted. - Blinking slow (1 time/second) The board is not receiving any messages addressed to it.
+This means either the I/O network is down for more than 45 seconds, or it has not yet been commissioned in the supervisory controller Network Configuration screen.